 Study, Eat, Drink & Explore

-Ithaca's diversity is also its biggest strength.
+Ithaca's diversity is also its greatest strength.
 Whether you're here to visit our world renowned institutions of higher learning or to enjoy our natural beauty, there’s plenty to keep you engaged and energized.
 Have a burger, have a beer, raise a glass of wine ... no matter what your tastes or desires, you'll find it here in Ithaca!

 Far Above Cayuga’s Waters … founded in 1856 Cornell University delivers a unique combination of Ivy League academics with Land-Grant know how that positively impacts both our world and our local agriculture and economy.
 The many faces of Cornell show differently throughout the year.
 From a vibrant spring in the Cornell Botanic Gardens and Plantations to a cozy winter stroll through the Johnson Museum of Art, Cornell offers something for every visitor no matter what time you choose to explore Ithaca.
 Beyond natural beauty and higher learning, Cornell’s community shines in the Arts and in Athletics.
 Go to a concert, cheer on the Big Red, climb the 161 steps to the top of McGraw Tower for a chimes concert or visit the Cornell Orchards and Cornell Dairy Bar for some tasty treats.
 No matter what your passion, add fuel to your personal fire at Cornell!